gizmosellsbunnys/world-models/README.md

 Please only use metric measurements, as this is what X-Plane uses, as well as the importer program.

 6) Use as few faces as possible.
 There is no need to model window ledges, skirting.
 These things can be done in a texture, and really help with performance.
 If using models from Google Warehouse and retexturing, be aware, many of the models have hundreds of complicated faces.

+7) Keep textures small, you can easily map a house using a small area of one texture sheet.
+The textures do not need to be high resolution